amir-coder99/Flask-Portfolio-Website-Sample/README.md

 # 🧑‍💻 Flask-Portfolio-Website-Sample

 This is a sample portfolio website built using Flask.
 It demonstrates a basic Flask app structure with a contact form that accepts user input and prints it to the console.
+It features a fully responsive design that adapts seamlessly across mobile, tablet, and desktop devices.

 ## 📁 Project Structure